-$^{32}\,$ Restatement (Fourth) of Foreign Rels.
+$^{\rm 32}$ Restatement (Fourth) of Foreign Rels.
 L. §§ 402(1), 402 cmt. b (Am.
 L. Inst.
 2018).

-over "certain offenses of universal concern," including torture.
+States or against a limited class of other U.S. interests."
+The sixth basis is universal jurisdiction, which allows states to exercise prescriptive jurisdiction over "certain offenses of universal concern," including torture.
 While there can be multiple bases for prescriptive jurisdiction, U.S. prosecutions of core international crimes that occurred outside of U.S. territory, where there is no genuine connection between the crime and the U.S., are exercises of prescriptive universal jurisdiction.